alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 -   A vulnerability in GitHub Enterprise or an administrative error when setting access permissions could expose secrets.

-By encrypting Hiera data using GPG; we are able to strictly define who has access to these secrets (using GPG keys) and have assurances that should the encrypted data be leaked or exposed, we have the additional protection of GPG encryption which mitigates some of the scenarios
+By encrypting Hiera data using GPG, we are able to strictly define who has access to these secrets (using GPG keys) and have assurances that should the encrypted data be leaked or exposed, we have the additional protection of GPG encryption which mitigates some of the scenarios